Sharkthovenzart/Sharkthovenzart/README.md

 ### Programming Skills: C / Python (Basic) / JS / HTML / CSS
 ### Cloud & DevOps Skills: Azure / AWS / Jenkins / GitHub Action / Docker / Terraform / K8S

-- 🔭 I’m currently studying 4th year in School of Information Technology.
+- 🔭 I graduated in IT from School of Information Technology at KMUTT.
-- 🌱 I’m currently learning Vue 3, JavaScript, C++, Python
+- 🌱 I’m currently working as DevOps Engineer at Accenture (ATC-T).
 - 💬 Ask me about anything you want.
 - 📫 How to reach me: Facebook / Line / Discord
 - ⚡ Fun fact: "Yesterday is history.
 Tomorrow is a mystery.
 Today is a gift.
 That's why it's called the present"